Partial Panel Peculiarities

 In developing training scenarios, I think it’s important to tailor the training to the actual configuration of the aircraft with regard for the likelihood of multiple unrelated simultaneous failures.
 The purpose of the exercise is to prepare pilots for realistic failures in the aircraft they normally fly.

-When working with a pilot whose aircraft has vacuum attitude/heading indicators but also an electric backup attitude indicator, I don’t simulate the highly unlikely combination of vacuum pump failure along with a simultaneous failure of the electric AI.
-Likewise, if a standard 6-pack aircraft has a Garmin GNS530, I do not take away the 530 along with the two vacuum gyros.
+When working with a pilot whose aircraft has vacuum attitude/heading indicators but also an electric back- up attitude indicator, I don’t simulate the highly unlikely combination of vacuum pump failure along with a simultaneous failure of the electric AI.
+Likewise, if a six-pack aircraft has a Garmin GNS530, I do not take away the 530 along with the two vacuum gyros.
 Instead, I want to see the pilot select the Nav1 page (HSI display) on the 530 and use that.
-Even if the aircraft doesn’t have an installed GPS, if the pilot has a Garmin x96 or Aera handheld with the 5-instrument display, I want to see them use that.
+Even if the aircraft doesn’t have an installed GPS, if the pilot has a Garmin or Aera handheld with the five-instrument display, I want to see her or him use that.

 Some may argue that this doesn’t exercise all of the skills, which might possibly be needed.
 However, if instructors insist on taking away the backup tools, which the pilot is nearly certain to have available, the pilot will not be practicing the use of them, and the laws of exercise and primacy suggest the pilot may in the actual emergency not even attempt to use them.